NativeScript/docs-v7/ApiReference/ui/text-field/HOW-TO.md

 // textField.secure is now false
 ```
 ### Binding to the return press event
 It is possible to bind to the return press event on a TextField.
-This event will be fired with the user hits the "Return" key on the keyboard while in the TextField.
+This event will be fired when the user hits the "Return" key on the keyboard while in the TextField.
 ````XML
 <TextField text="search" returnPress="performSearch" />
 ````